 So, without further delay, let’s get on with Imaginaire Digital’s predictions of SEO trends for 2020 coming into the fold.

-Following on from being featured in Google's featured snippet, another key trend we are going to see emerge in 2020 is the rise of 'Zero-Click Searches'.
+Following on from being featured in Google’s featured snippet, another key trend we are going to see emerge in 2020 is the rise of ‘Zero-Click Searches’.
 These are searches performed by a user where the content on the SERP is enough to satisfy the search intent and no link is clicked.
-For example, if I wanted to know a rough distance between Nottingham and Middlesborough to calculate a very rough journey time, I would search Google to do this.
-Google now has a lot of built in tools to satisfy the user intent without a link having to be clicked.
+For example, if I wanted to know the rough distance between Nottingham and Middlesborough to calculate a very rough journey time, I would search Google to do this.
+Google now has a lot of built-in tools to satisfy the user intent without a link has to be clicked.

 I know, I know, marketers have been saying this for years!
 It seems as if every “SEO Trends” blog post published since the back end of 2015 has featured the words voice search.
 In reality, that is probably quite accurate.
 However, 2020 is the year it finally comes into full effect.
 No, I am not saying that the “50% of all searches will be performed via voice” is accurate, in fact, I don’t believe it is accurate at all.
 However, there are a number of very promising statistics that show voice search is clearly on the rise.
 Here are a few of my favourites:

-The above statistics clearly show that voice search is on the rise, and the amount of people using it regularly (or even daily) is increasing year on year.
+The above statistics clearly show that voice search is on the rise, and the number of people using it regularly (or even daily) is increasing year after year.
 If marketers are intent on increasing their customer satisfaction through improved results in 2020, they need to ensure they are targeting for voice search as well.

 One of the main things that is going to make or break your success in search in 2020 is your ability to understand the search intent behind your targeted keywords.
 Coming into this is ensuring your content is relevant to the intent of the user.
 One of the best examples I have heard of this is from Matthew Barby’s talk at SearchLeeds back in 2016.
 Here he talked about the possibility of him wanting to build a shed, then he searches for the query “how to build a shed”.
 He clicks on the first result he sees and is greeted with offers to “buy sheds now” as he calls is.
 Of course, this is a horrible user experience and is only going to increase your bounce rate.